Malaika-Shoukat/Malaika_Shoukat/README.md

-<p align="center">- 📚 I'm currently working as a junior web developer at launchpad huddle</p>
+<p align="center">- 📚 I'm currently working as a junior developer at launchpad huddle</p>